mdram83/php-probably-wrong-way/README.md

 # php-probably-wrong-way

 Todos:
-5. Add related project to blog posts (and display it in footer?)
-6. Display related blog posts in single project
 6. Add some 404 page
 7. Organize repeated html in template_parts
 8. Organize repeated functions in dedicated Classes/Methods